m-Dorrell/HandPoseToSpeech/README.md

 It also uses a TransformRecognizerActiveState to add pre-conditions to the hand poses.
 This improves differentiation between similar hand poses and ensures they must appear realistic in orientation.

+#### DetectorManager

-It uses the 'Selector Unity Event Wrapper' component to detect and send a String message to the Interpretation phase.
+Base class that is triggered by the 'Selector Unity Event Wrapper' function in each hand pose to trigger an event that will be sent to all 'Interpretors'.

+This implementation allows for multiple interpreters to read events from a single detector.

+#### Future Improvements

+* Using a JointVelocityActiveState, JointRotationActiveState and/or Seqeuences to chain multiple detected poses together to recognize movement.
+This will allow for hand gestures that require movement to be detected e.g. 'J' or 'Z' ASL letters.

 ### Convert to Symbolic Textual Representation

-Receives a String when trigggered from the 'Selector Unity Event Wrapper' function's execution upon a registered hand pose being detected that uniquely identifies that registered hand pose. *Note: There is no safety check for multiple unique poses with the same detection signature*
+Receives a String from the 'Detector' event upon a registered hand pose being detected that uniquely identifies that registered hand pose. *Note: There is no safety check for multiple unique poses with the same detection signature.*

 Interprets the meaning of the String and triggers an event to pass on the interpreted meaning.

-*Note: This is only be able to convert the detected hand pose to singular/discrete symbols so more nuanced representation would be desirable.
-This is why it is implemented as an intermediate layer so that it can be extended to interpret compound hand gestures e.g. 'J' or 'Z'*
+#### InterpretationManager

+Base class that sends the letter information through to the output.

+#### InterpretAsWordsManager

+Interprets the incoming letters as an attempt to build a sentence and identifies words/completed sentences with timeouts.

+Can send the interpretation in-progress (e.g. for visually showing the sentence being generated) or only at the end (e.g. for speaking only once the sentence is completed).

 #### Future Improvements

-* Using a JointVelocityActiveState, JointRotationActiveState and/or Seqeuences to chain multiple detected poses together to recognize movement.
-This will allow for hand gestures that require movement to be detected e.g. 'J' or 'Z' ASL letters.

-* For ASL alphabet, chaining multiple letters should allow for the creation of words with pauses demarcating the end of words.
-This will be required for the conversion of text to speech in a usable manner.
+* Using a dictionary/autocorrect to fix mistakes in gesturing words

 ### Text-To-Speech

 Receives the interpreted meaning as a String and outputs the meaning somewhere.

-The text-to-speech implementation will convert received Letters or Words to strings and will produce them as sound.
+The text-to-speech implementation will converts the message to audio to be played aloud.

+#### OutputManager

+Base class that outputs to nowhere.

+#### OutputToTextManager

+Outputs message to a TextPro object.

+#### OutputToSpeechManager

+Outputs message as audio.

 ## Accuracy